mpichlmann/Gameboxd-API/readme.md

 Link to my Trello board: https://trello.com/b/oRIZpAYq/api

 I started by creating three distinct lists on trello: To-Do, In Progress, and Completed, and then populating the To-Do list with as many tasks as I could possibly think of that would be required throughout the completion of the project.
-Some of the cards that populated the To-Do list were comprised of smaller tasks that could be tackled one at a time until the overall task was completed, checklists were used for tasks such as these, examples below:
+Some of the cards that populated the trello board were comprised of smaller tasks that could be tackled one at a time until the overall task was completed, checklists were used for tasks such as these, examples below:

 ![Documentation](https://i.imgur.com/kk9YABN.jpg)
 ![Build Models](https://i.imgur.com/T0GNcF6.jpg)
 ![Build Clis](https://i.imgur.com/6lgtq9n.jpg)
 ![Build Models](https://i.imgur.com/T0GNcF6.jpg)

+Throughout the development of the app

 ## Day One